Maid Salary Deductions Singapore 2026: What Employers Can and Cannot Deduct (MOM Rules)

 Bottom Line

-The MOM framework is simple in spirit: her salary is hers, you bear the cost of employing her, and the few deductions that are allowed must be written, capped at 25%, and itemized on every pay slip.
+The MOM framework is simple in spirit: her salary is hers, you bear the cost of employing her, and the few deductions that are allowed must be agreed in writing, kept reasonable, and recorded on the signed monthly salary record.
 Get those mechanics right and you avoid the most common Work Permit breach we see at Upwill.